afoley587/52-weeks-of-projects-2024/07-golang-gin-langchain/README.md

 `Vacations` is our vacation "database".
 I say database in quotes because this is just a map that is shared across this package.
-Ideally, this would be some more persistent/stable/scalable form of storage but, for the purpose of this conversation, a map is perfect.
+Ideally, this would be some more persistent/stable/scalable form of storage but, for the purpose of this conversation, a map is perfect. `Vacations` will be a slice of `Vacation` structs.
+Our `Vacation` struct will just be data holder.
+It holds the in-process and final vacation objects.
+It has the same fields as the `GetVacationIdeaResponse` we talked about earlier but I prefer to separate them so it's easier to decouple these pieces of code.

 We need to provide two methods to whoever wants to use this package: